openvax/neoantigen-vaccine-pipeline/README.md

 --configfile=/inputs/idh1_config.yaml
 ```

-This should create the final vaccine peptide results as well as many intermediate files in your output directory.
+This should create the final vaccine peptide results as well as many intermediate files in your `outputs` directory, under a subdirectory specified in the `id` field in the YAML config (in this case, `idh1-test-sample`).
 See the final results at `$(realpath outputs)/idh1-test-sample/vaccine-peptide-report_netmhcpan-iedb_mutect-strelka.txt`.

 If the pipeline errors, the offending job will be highlighted in red and will mention a log file.
 The first step in understanding what went wrong is to look at that log file, which will live in the directory `$(realpath outputs)/idh1-test-sample`.